What Is a Fiduciary Advisor?

 Fiduciary duty for RIAs comes from the Advisers Act (the Investment Advisers Act of 1940), which bans them from participating in any behavior that could be construed as deceptive, fraudulent, or manipulative in their relationships with their clients.
 They’re also required to inform clients of any potential conflicts of interest.
 As the word ‘registered’ in the name implies, an RIA is required to register with either a state security administrator or with the SEC.

-AllGen is registered investment advisor (RIA).
+AllGen is registered investment advisor (RIA) with the SEC.

 Certified Financial Planner™

-A CFP®, or certified financial planner™, as a financial advisor who has met the CFP® Board’s requirements, which are based on the advisor’s education, the CFP® exam, professional ethics, and work experience.
+A CFP®, or certified financial planner™, is a financial advisor who has met the CFP® Board’s requirements, which are based on the advisor’s education, the CFP® exam, professional ethics, and work experience.
 The CFP® Board performs a background check on every candidate before granting its certification and holds all CFP® advisors to strict standards.
 They must provide the CFP® Board with information about customer complaints, employment terminations, bankruptcies, and more if requested.

-A CFP® has the broadest fiduciary duty of the four types of fiduciary advisors.
+A CFP® has the broadest fiduciary duty of the three types of fiduciary advisors.
 This means that they hold a fiduciary responsibility to provide the best possible advice to their clients for a wide range of financial activity, from taxes and insurance advice to investments and retirement planning.
-However, because the CFP® Board is not a regulatory body, the only punishment it can inflict for CFPs® who fail to uphold their fiduciary responsibility is to strip them of their CFP® certification.
+However, because the CFP® Board is not a regulatory body, the only punishment it can inflict on CFPs® who fail to uphold their fiduciary responsibility is to strip them of their CFP® certification.

-What Is a Non-Fiduciary Advisor?
+What is a Non-Fiduciary advisor?

 A non-fiduciary advisor isn’t legally bound by fiduciary duty, so they can recommend investments and courses of action that happen to benefit the advisor more than the client.
 This doesn’t guarantee that a non-fiduciary advisor won’t act in the best interests of their clients, but there is no legal requirement to do so.